 Benefits of Ultra Rapid Opiate Detox

-Fear of withdrawal can be a significant barrier between the opioid user and treatment.
+Fear of withdrawal can be a significant barrier between the user and opioid treatment.
 Making detox more comfortable is not just much more effective, but it can make people seek treatment sooner.
 Anesthesia-assisted detox offers the fear-relieving benefit of sleeping through the worst part of acute withdrawal and of having hospital staff on hand for any need.

-2. Detox is medically managed:
+2. Detox is Medically Managed

-Proper rapid detox is performed by an experienced, multi-board-certified medical doctor in a private room of an ICU unit.
-In the ICU, he and his team have access to several medical specialists and a number of vital emergency resources.
+Staff admits patients to a private room of an accredited hospital where someone performs a comprehensive medical examination before the anesthesia detox.
+Vitals, fluid retention, and many other effects of opioid use and detox are under the management and control of a team of medical professionals.
+An experienced, multi-board-certified medical doctor performs proper rapid detox in a private room of an ICU unit.
+In the ICU, he and his team have access to several medical specialists and several vital emergency resources.
 Patients should have a clear understanding of the risks and benefits of this or any procedure before choosing any treatment type.

 Detox protocols should not be predetermined.
-They should be adapted to the patient’s individual needs to provide the safest, most comfortable and most effective complete detoxification possible.
-Only in a hospital is the doctor fully equipped to decide how and when to adapt detox protocols; to access the medical resources necessary to address every possible medical issue; and to determine the appropriate length of stay.
+They should be adapted to the patient’s individual needs to provide the safest, most comfortable, and most effective complete detoxification possible.
+Only in a hospital is the doctor fully equipped to decide how and when to adapt detox protocols; to access the medical resources necessary to address every possible medical issue and to determine the appropriate length of stay.

 Because patients are asleep during ultra rapid detox, they skip considerable withdrawal discomfort and achieve complete detoxification.
 This success might have otherwise been unachievable for them because of the difficulty associated with trying to detox without anesthesia or medical support.

-4. Ability to start naltrexone or Vivitrol® therapy immediately:
+4. Ability to Start Naltrexone or Vivitrol® Therapy Immediately

-5. Counseling without the influence of opioid drugs:
+5. Counseling Without the Influence of Opioid Drugs

-Why Other Treatment Centers Don’t Offer Rapid Detox
+Why Other Treatment Centers Don’t Offer Rapid Detox for Opioid Treatment